dfinity/portal/docs/developer-docs/gas-cost.md

 - If subnet usage is above `450GiB`, then the amount of reserved cycles per allocated byte grows linearly depending on the subnet usage, from `0` to `10` years worth of storage payments at the subnet capacity (which is currently `750GiB`).

 A controller of a canister can disable resource reservation by setting the `reserved_cycles_limit=0` in canister settings.
-Such opted-out canisters would not be able to allocate if the subnet usage is above `450GiB` though.
+Such opted-out canisters would not be able to allocate if the subnet usage is above `450GiB`.

 ### Special features

-Special features aside from messaging, storage, and execution resources have different costs since they use special infrastructure and architectures to provide the feature's functionality.
+Special features have different costs since they use special infrastructure to provide the feature's functionality.
 These special features include:

-- **HTTPS outcalls**: The cost of HTTPS outcalls is calculated using a unique formula since the feature includes a quadratic component in its implementation.
-The cost for an HTTPS outcall is calculated using the formula `(3_000_000 + 60_000 * n) * n` for the base fee and `400 * n` each request byte and `800 * n` for each response byte, where `n` is the number of nodes in the subnet.
+- **HTTPS outcalls**: The cost for an HTTPS outcall is calculated using the formula `(3_000_000 + 60_000 * n) * n` for the base fee and `400 * n` each request byte and `800 * n` for each response byte, where `n` is the number of nodes in the subnet.
 These costs are included in the chart found below.

 - **Bitcoin API**: Pricing for the **Bitcoin API** is available in the [Bitcoin API documentation](./integrations/bitcoin/bitcoin-how-it-works.md).